 • zoos, wildlife parks and botanical gardens.

-The public sector also employs environmental education officers.
-In local government, they may be employed in environmental, education, planning or leisure departments.
+You can also find jobs in the public sector.
+In local government, this can involve working in environmental, education, planning or leisure departments.
 Existing staff are sometimes seconded to take on this role temporarily.

 Certain private sector employers that have a large impact on the environment, such as large estates, utilities, oil and oil supply companies, may have environmental education as part of their corporate social responsibility agenda.

-Alternative titles for jobs with environmental education include:
+Alternative titles for jobs within environmental education include:

 • community warden